Siddheshwari

-Siddheshwari (Hindi: सिद्देश्वरी) is a 1989 Hindi documentary directed film by Mani Kaul.
+Siddheshwari (Hindi: सिद्देश्वरी) is a 1989 Hindi documentary film directed by Mani Kaul.
 It is a cinematic portrait of Siddheshwari Devi, a Hindustani classical music singer from Varanasi, India.
 It was produced by the Films Division of India.
 The film was awarded the National Award for the Best Documentary for that year in India.

-Synopsis
+Plot

 Although the film defies a linear plot structure, it begins with a bilingual scrolling text in Hindi and English that indicates the dominant thematic that film is knitted with.
 The narrative meanders between the biographic moments of Siddheshwari Devi's life, that describes her relationship with her guru and her benefactor, intertwined with the mythic history of thumri and tappa as a musical form located in the medieval ghats, gullies and mansions of Varanasi.
 For Mani Kaul this film, was a “poetic documentary,” in an interview he says: “in my own way, I have tried to bring poetry, documentary and fiction together.
 We would call it non-linear narrative.”